What is a current regulator?

 The simplest type of current regulator is a voltage regulator, which works like a step-down transformer.
 It does not contain any constant current circuitry as it is used for more robust devices that are designed to operate within acceptable ranges of voltage fluctuations.
 Common types include those found in the ignition systems of some automobiles, large appliances, machines, and voltage transformers used by travelers abroad.

-See also What is a detractor?
+See also What are ring magnets?

 Most common current regulating device consumers do not require manual voltage adjustments or other interaction.
 Universal current regulators are often equipped with switches for the user to change the output voltage to power a variety of different devices.
 Commercial and industrial current regulators are installed on certain types of machines where it is required to change or adjust different voltages for various stages of machine operation.
 They are commonly used to vary the speed of motors to power equipment, but work on the same standard current conversion principle for lower levels.